Tufts $100k New Ventures Competition

 Who are the judges and how is the judging process managed?

 For fairness, judges are drawn from the community and are not involved in the screening process or the coaching process.
-DEC faculty and staff will serve as MC’s and facilitators but will not be a part of the selection process for the finalists.
+DEC faculty and staff may serve as coaches, MC’s and facilitators, but will not be a part of the selection process for semi-finalists or finalists.

 Judges will hear the pitches, ask questions, and then spend 1 minute entering their scores and notes after each pitch before moving on to the next pitch.
-After all teams have pitched, judges will meet in separate Zoom sessions to deliberate verbally about the teams and to pick 4 to 5 teams out of each track to advance to the final round.
+After all teams have pitched, judges will meet in a separate judging session to deliberate verbally about the teams and to pick 4 to 5 teams out of each track to advance to the final round.
+The winners will then be announced in-plenary.

 Tracks